ArchitectVS7/DevFlow/README.md

 ---

-## Why Agentix?
+## Why DevFlow?

 **For Solo Developers:**
 Stop context-switching between planning tools, task trackers, and your IDE.
-Agentix keeps everything in your project directory.
+DevFlow keeps everything in your project directory.

 **For Teams:**
 Maintain a single source of truth from requirements to implementation.
 GitHub integration keeps everyone aligned.